Shenyang FC-31/J-31: A Copycat F-35 Through Cyber Espionage

 Radar Cross Section

-The Chinese used materials to suppress frontal radar signature is interesting.
-Chinese Publications show that the Chinese are making a substantial investment in use of materials to reduce radar signature and have produced large volumes of research results.
-So far, there have been no Chinese public disclosures on materials that make a substantial reduction of signatures across a broad range of air combat radar frequencies.
+The Chinese use of materials to suppress frontal radar signature is interesting.
+Chinese Publications show that the Chinese are making a substantial investment in using materials to reduce radar signature and have produced large volumes of research results.
+So far, there have been no Chinese public disclosures on materials that substantially reduce signatures across a broad range of air combat radar frequencies.

 FC-31 in Zhuhai Airshow November 2016